-- Two approved team members, one being an adult, need to be in the classroom at all times. - Children should never be left unattended. - A single volunteer or staff person should never be alone with a child in a classroom, bathroom, or hallway.
+- Two approved team members, one being an adult, need to be in the classroom at all times. - Children should never be left unattended. - A single volunteer should never be alone with a child in a classroom, bathroom, or hallway.
 There should always be another approved worker within view.